 Ackee is a national fruit of Jamaica.
 And most people love to taste it after each meal.
 This fruit has its origin in West Africa, and it appeared in Jamaica in the 18th century.
 Nowadays, you can come across this fruit across the country.

-You can think of the pear when you look at the shape of this fruit.
-Usually, immature ackee will be green and turn red or yellow-orange when ripe.
+You can think of the pear when you look at the shape of this well-known fruit starting with A. Usually, immature ackee will be green and turn red or yellow-orange when ripe.
 It contains 3 lobes, and each lobe has a white or yellow flesh with a creamy and spongy texture.

 When breaking the fruit, there are 3 large and glossy seeds inside.
 This fruit is in the same family as lychee.
 Furthermore, ackee is a common ingredient in cooking in Jamaica.
 People often consume it in the morning and combine it with a buffet in this country.

 Before being ready for collecting, ackee will open fully to discard the toxicity.
 You can consume the yellow aril when removing the seeds by parboiling it in salted water and frying it in butter to make a yummy dish.

 Nutrients: Plenty of vitamin C, folacin, riboflavin, thiamine, and potassium.

 Season: Its season runs from January to March and from June to August in Jamaica.

 How to eat: You should never eat unripe (closed) ackee as it is poisonous.
 When the fruit fully opens, discard the seeds and the pinkish membrane (they’re also poisonous) and cook the yellow aril before eating.

 Discover all things about ackee and the fantastic taste of this fruit.